Calectasia narragara

 Calectasia narragara, commonly known as a blue tinsel lily or star of Bethlehem, is a plant in the family Dasypogonaceae growing as a tufted rhizomatous herb.
-It is endemic to the south-west of Western Australia and common in most of its range.
+It is endemic to the southwest of Western Australia and common in most of its range.

 Description

-Calectasia narragara is an undershrub without stilt roots but with a short rhizome from which it is able to form clones.
+Calectasia narragara is an undershrub without stilt roots but with a short rhizome from which it can form clones.
 The roots are clustered, wiry and sand-binding.
 It grows to a height of about 50 cm with many very short side branches.
 Each leaf blade is glabrous except sometimes at the margins, 4.2-14.5 mm long, 0.4-1.0 mm wide tapering to a short, sharp point on the end.
 The base of the petals (strictly tepals) form a tube 8.9-10.2 mm long, which, unlike most others in the genus (but not C. hispida), is glabrous.
-The outer part of the petals are blue with bronze margins and spread outwards to form a papery, star-like pattern which fades to white with age.
-In the centre of the star are six yellow stamens forming a tube which turns orange-red with age.
+The outer part of the petals is blue with bronze margins and spread outwards to form a papery, star-like pattern that fades to white with age.
+In the centre of the star are six yellow stamens forming a tube that turns orange-red with age.
 The thin style sometimes extends beyond the stamens.
 It is similar to the other species of Calectasia and is distinguished from them by a combination of the presence of a short, compact rhizome, lack of stilt leaves, the glabrousness of the leaf blades and the change in colour of the petals and stamens with age.
 Flowers mostly appear from June to September.